 Fortress | William the Conqueror | Romanesque

 This is all that remains of the medieval fortress commissioned by William the Conqueror.
-Furthermore, it is one of the largest remaining castles keeps in Europe.
-It received its name because the walls were covered in white plaster and whitewashed, and was built in Romanesque style.
+Furthermore, it is one of the largest remaining castle keeps in Europe.
+It received its name because the walls were covered in white plaster and whitewashed.
+It was built in the Romanesque style.

-Moreover, from the architectural plans and the layout of the building, historian Lise Hull states that it was not intended just to keep royal apartments.
+From the architectural plans and the layout of the building, historian Lise Hull states that it was not intended just to keep royal apartments.
 It was essentially the king’s house and office from which he could guard the river Thames and look out for any potential attacks.
-When you visit this building, don’t forget to stop at the crypt of St John’s Chapel.
+When you visit this building, don’t forget to stop at the crypt of St. John’s Chapel.